outpaddling/LPJS/README.md

-besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested Linux kernels, compilers, and other tools, which often makes it difficult to run the latest open source software.
+besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
 Facilitating small-scale HPC on platforms other than RHEL can help address this issue for open source software users.